Delicious and satisfying vegan cabbage rolls filled with amaranth, sweet potatoes and lots of spices and seeds.

-I have made this amaranth recipe because I just happened to have an open bag of amaranth in the pantry.
+I stuffed these cabbage rolls with amaranth because I just happened to have an open bag of amaranth in the pantry.
 But you could replace amaranth with bulgur, couscous or millet.
 Just cook the different grains according to the packet’s instructions, the needed cooking times differ from grain to grain.

-The vegan cabbage rolls amaranth and sweet potatoes can be easily reheated and enjoyed for several days in a row.
+Like with any kind of cabbage rolls, these vegan stuffed cabbage rolls with amaranth can be easily reheated and enjoyed for several days in a row.
 You could either heat them in the oven adding a bit of hot water to the dish or they can be transferred to a pot and reheated on the stove adding a little water as well.

 - 1,5 kg/ 3.3 lbs head of sauerkraut/fermented cabbage

 - 200 g/ 7 oz/ 1 generous cup amaranth (or bulgur, millet, couscous – See note)

 - 450 ml/ 15.2 fl.oz/ scant 2 cups good quality vegetable broth